 - Everyone (Public) anyone may access the platform.
 This is useful for public communities where the audience is potentially unknown.

-- Members of this platform allows anyone who has been invited to the platform or belongs to a group with access to the platform to use the platform.
+- Members of this platform allows anyone who has been explicitly invited to access the platform.

 - Admins only means only users with admin privileges can access the platform.

-- Admins plus groups only users with admin privileges or those who belong to a allowed group can access the platform.
+- Admins plus groups only users with admin privileges or those who belong to an allowed group can access the platform.

 - Admins plus email addresses only users with admin privileges or those who have an email address with a specified domain(s) can access the platform.